PEP 764 – Inlined typed dictionaries

 instance).

-Inlined typed dictionaries can be referred to as anonymous, meaning they don’t have a name (see the runtime behavior section).
+Inlined typed dictionaries can be referred to as anonymous, meaning they don’t have a specific name (see the runtime behavior section).

 It is possible to define a nested inlined dictionary: